The hospital standardized mortality ratio (HSMR) is an important measure to improve patient safety and quality of care in Canadian hospitals.

 The HSMR adjusts for factors that affect in-hospital mortality rates, such as patient age, sex, diagnosis, length of stay, comorbidities and admission status.
 It then compares the actual number of deaths in a hospital with the average Canadian experience.
 The ratio provides a starting point to assess mortality rates and identify areas for improvement to help reduce hospital deaths.

 When tracked over time, the ratio can be a motivator for change.
-The HSMR indicates how successful hospitals and health regions have been in reducing inpatient deaths—leading to improved patient care.
-CIHI has led the effort in calculating HSMRs for Canada and publishes results for eligible facilities and regions in all provinces.
+The HSMR indicates how successful hospitals and health regions have been in reducing inpatient deaths — leading to improved patient care.
+CIHI has led the effort in calculating HSMRs for Canada and publishes results for eligible facilities and regions in all provinces and territories.

 We welcome your feedback and questions

 - See the HSMR results in Your Health System

 - In Focus: A National Look at Sepsis (Dec.
 2009)

 - HSMR: A New Approach for Measuring Hospital Mortality Trends in Canada (Nov.
 2007)